 Beyond thee mean effects of sea otters on kelp and invertebrates, both kelp area and the benthic invertebrate community showed reduced variability as sea otter abundance increased.
 We know of no other study that has examined the interaction between otter abundance and kelp variability, but suggest this is a particularly interesting avenue of future research due to the connection between canopy kelps, benthic community structure {Arkema:2009to}, and various ecosystem services (Wilmers et al. 2012, Pinsky & Fogarty 2012).
 For benthic invertebrates, both multivariate and univariate analyses show that invertebrate communities cluster by year rather than spatial region, suggesting the primary driver of communities is a temporal rather than a spatial process (Fig. 6, 7).
 Thus both kelp and invertebrates show evidence of homogenization in concert with the expansion of sea otters, which aligns with previous suggestions that sea urchin dominated habitats may show more variability than sea otter controlled habitats (Watson & Estes 2011).
 We acknowledge that there are potentially many consequences for other groups including understory algae (Watson & Estes 2011) and fish (Markel & Shurin 2015) that we cannot explore in this manuscript.

-Our data does not enable examining year to year changes in the linkages between sea otters, benthic invertebrates, and kelp, opening the possibility that invertebrate communities substantially shifted during the years between surveys in a way that can explain kelp variation.
+Our data does not allow us to examine year to year changes in the linkages between sea otters, benthic invertebrates, and kelp, opening the possibility that invertebrate communities substantially shifted during the years between surveys in a way that can explain kelp variation.
 While there is abundant evidence that other factors have affected the abundance of some invertebrate groups (e.g. sea star wasting disease outbreak in 2013-4; Eisenlord et al. 2016), personal observations of one of the authors (AOS) between 2003 and 2009 at two sites - Tatoosh Island and Pt. of the Arches - do not support radical changes in invertebrate abundances during the 1999 to 2015 gap in our invertebrate time-series.
-We cannot exclude the possibility of strong variability in invertebrate communities driving these patterns but we suggest that is an unlikely driver of observed kelp patterns.
+We cannot exclude the possibility of strong variability in invertebrate communities driving these patterns but we suggest that it is an unlikely driver of observed kelp patterns.

 Looking to the future, sea otter numbers appear to have stabilized in much of the northern part of the OCNMS (Fig. 2) and may be at or near carrying capacity in this region.
 Invertebrate densities in these areas are very low, which begs the question of how sea otter populations are maintained with very low prey abundances.
 Rocky subtidal and kelp forest habitats support higher densities of sea otters in Washington than either sandy bottom or estuarine habitats (Laidre et al. 2001, 2002), suggesting that sea otters are not likely to simply be foraging in nearby sandy habitats, but they may be capturing invertebrates in deeper rocky habitats that were not included in our surveys or historical surveys.
 Furthermore, we note that the abundance of sea otters in 2015 is substantially above the published estimates of carrying capacity for the Washington outer coast (current population is greater than 1,400, but carrying capacity estimates range from 922 to 1189; Laidre et al. 2002), suggesting that either the carrying capacity of otters needs to be revisited or, if those estimates are correct, the population is predicted to decline in the coming years.